Tips for a bee-friendly garden. Not just planting.

 Bees need undisturbed ground:

 - Do not use pesticides.
+Why?
 Pesticides will kill ground nesting bees.

 - Avoid compacting the soil.
+Why?
 Paths and high traffic areas are not good nesting sites.
+It's hard to dig holes in compacted soil.

-- Avoid heavy mulch.
-Use leaves for mulch.
-The are easier for the bees to reach the ground and dig a nest.
+- Use leaves for mulch instead.
+Why?
+They are easier for the bees to reach the ground and dig a nest.

 - Avoid irrigating heavily.
+Why?
 Flooding the nest doesn't help.

 - Don't use landscape fabric.
-Hard to dig through plastic.
+Why?
+Although they can chew their way through plastic, it is hard to dig through it.

 If we dedicate a few square feet of undisturbed soil to host ground nesting bees, we will be supporting biodiversity and the survival of native pollinators.
 And from all the things we can do to help, this one is probably the easiest one, since we don't have to do anything.
 Just let nature do its thing.